 Whenever I go online or give talks, I am struck by the women and men who approach me to ask questions.
 They always feel that the research that is reported is interesting but that it doesn’t relate to them or their situations.
 This is particularly true if the person I am talking to is not a white woman with a standard kind of breast cancer.
 I certainly understand.
 When I was diagnosed with leukemia, I kept searching the studies for one that would reflect the experience of someone just like me with exactly the same kind of cancer.

 While it’s natural to be frustrated by our inability to predict what will happen in each of our cases, there is a solution: Participating in research!
 When we participate in the research, that research will reflect our experience as well as our ethnicity, culture and genes.

-The Army of Women works hard to encourage researchers to be more inclusive but it won’t get us anywhere if there are not enough women and men willing to be in the studies.
-We need more male participants, young participants, African Americans, Hispanics, Asians, and Native Americans as well as women from Middle Eastern countries or with mixed ancestry in the Army of Women.
-The more ethnic, gender, cultural and age diversity we can build into the Army of Women, the more we can convince researchers to broaden their reach.
+The Love Research Army works hard to encourage researchers to be more inclusive but it won’t get us anywhere if there are not enough women and men willing to be in the studies.
+We need more male participants, young participants, African Americans, Hispanics, Asians, and Native Americans as well as women from Middle Eastern countries or with mixed ancestry in the Love Research Army.
+The more ethnic, gender, cultural and age diversity we can build into the Love Research Army, the more we can convince researchers to broaden their reach.